21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 There is only countries which have more than five the number of the population like above.

-###STEP 4:Conculsion: Is Europe women-friendly work environments true ?
+###STEP 4:Conclusion: Is Europe women-friendly work environments true?

-Let's go to chart view to understand data more intuitively by visualization.
+Let's go to viz to understanding data more intuitively by visualization.

 ![](images/chart-billionaire4.png)

 High female billionaire ratio countries are European like Chile, Switzerland, Holland, Peru, Germany, France, Denmark as you can see.

-Do you remember selfmade column that means how come they become billionares as I told before ?
-By using this column, let's see the diffrence between by income and by myself.
+Do you remember a self-made column that means how come they become billionaires as I told before?
+By using this column, let's see the difference between by inherited and by self-made.
 So, I want to come back Filter step which assigned year at first.

 ![](images/filter-selfmade.png)

 Oh...
-When I back to filter step, Ratio in Y-axis come off and chart is diffrent from previous one.
-That is because ratio column doesn't exist at the time of filter step which is blue.
-That's why Pin button is here for this problem.
+When I back to filter step, Ratio in Y-axis come off and the chart is different from the previous one.
+That is because ratio column doesn't exist at the time of filter step which has blue border.
+That's why Pin button is here for such problem.

 ![](images/pin-billionaire.png)